Should I contact the Title IX Coordinator?

 What if I want to report a sexual assault, but I was drinking when it happened and I’m underage?

-Keene State’s primary concern is the health and safety of its students.
-When conducting an investigation of an alleged sexual assault, the College’s focus will be on addressing the sexual assault and not on lesser policy violations that may be discovered or disclosed.
+Keene State College’s primary concern is the health and safety of its students.
+When conducting an investigation of alleged sexual misconduct, the College’s focus will be on addressing the incident and not on lesser policy violations that may be discovered or disclosed.
+If a report is made in good faith, a reporting party or a witness will not be subject to a disciplinary proceeding or sanction of the lesser violation.
 The College may, however, provide referrals to counseling or require other educational options.
+More information is available here.

 What’s “confidential?”
 What’s “private?”

-“Confidential” means the communication is legally privileged and the person the reporting person is speaking to is not obligated to disclose the information to anyone else.
+Confidential “Confidential” means the communication is legally privileged and the person is not obligated to disclose the information to anyone else.
 This standard applies to licensed health-care professionals, mental health counselors, pastoral counselors, and attorneys.

-If you want to disclose sexual misconduct or assault to a confidential source, you should speak with a licensed counselor.
+If you want to disclose sexual misconduct or relationship violence to a confidential source, you should speak with a licensed counselor.
 Information shared with certified counselors is generally legally protected from further disclosure as confidential or privileged communications and cannot be disclosed absent extraordinary circumstances.
-At Keene State, confidential services are available through the Counseling Center (3rd floor Elliot) and the Center for Health and Wellness (3rd floor Elliot).
+At Keene State, confidential services are available through the Wellness Center- Counseling Services (3rd floor Elliot).

-The Title IX coordinator will seek to protect both the privacy and the confidentiality of the individuals involved in any report of alleged sexual misconduct, harassment, or relationship violence to the extent possible and allowable by law.
-The Title IX Coordinator cannot guarantee absolute confidentiality and must evaluate any request for confidentiality in the context of the College’s responsibility to provide a safe and nondiscriminatory environment.
+The Title IX coordinator will seek to protect the privacy of the individuals involved in any report of alleged sexual misconduct, harassment, or relationship violence to the extent possible and allowable by law.
+The Title IX Coordinator cannot guarantee absolute confidentiality.

 Who else can I report a sexual assault to?